Management of Ureteral Injuries

 Editor: Abimbola O. Famuyide, MD

 Ureteric injuries can be related to kinking, contusion, crush injury, laceration, transection, ligation, devascularization, or thermal injury.
-Diagnosis is best accomplished in the acute setting, although the majority of injuries may not be diagnosed acutely.
-If injury is suspected, intraoperative evaluation including careful evaluation for type and extent of injury, cystoscopy and possible ureteral catheterization is indicated.
+Diagnosis is best accomplished in the acute setting, although the majority of injuries may not be diagnosed until later.
+If injury is suspected, intraoperative evaluation including careful evaluation for type and extent of injury, cystoscopy, and possible ureteral catheterization is indicated.
 In the acute or near postoperative period, retrograde pyelography is the most sensitive study.
 If undiagnosed, the most common presenting signs and symptoms include abdominal pain, ileus, possible peritonitis, leukocytosis, and fever.
 Flank pain may or may not be present.
 If ureteral injury is suspected postoperatively, cystoscopy or retrograde pyelography should be performed.
 CT-IVP may be used if these studies cannot be conducted.

 In gynecologic surgery, the distal aspect is the most commonly injured location, typically near the bladder at the proximity of the ureter and uterine artery.
 Other locations may include near the pelvic brim and near the utero-ovarian ligament.